Lifestyle Factors - Graduate Writing Center

 - The National Initiative for Arts & Health in the Military (website) Americans for the Arts

 Having a support system—which might include family members, friends, professional colleagues, mentors, or peers in community organizations—also helps foster a sense of well-being.
 Whether you have just returned from combat or recently left a professional position, making the transition to academic life can be difficult.
 Engaging with others and participating in group activities can ease this transition and make your time at NPS even more rewarding.

 - NSA Monterey Community Family Support Programs (website) NSA Monterey

-- Adjusting to Change—Military Families (website) Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury
+- Adjusting to Change—Military Families (videos) Defense Center of Excellence for Psychological Health

-- 5 Tips for Building Resilience in Your Relationship (website) Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury
+- Relationship resilience (video) Defense Center of Excellence for Psychological Health